SimonZimmer/deepland_wiki/README.md

 # deepland_wiki

-website of deepland wiki, the neural enciclopedia
+website for the deepland wiki, the neural encyclopedia